1jour1vin

 Wine rated (2023 guide) 95/100

-The quality of the tannins is impressive in this second wine, with beautiful aromas and flavors of redcurrants, berries, and cherries with a hint of chocolate and nuts.
+The quality of the tannins in this second wine is impressive, with lovely aromas and flavors of redcurrants, berries, and cherries, along with hints of chocolate and nuts.
 Medium-bodied.
-Refined and elegant.
+Elegant and refined.
 59% Cabernet Franc and 41% Merlot.
-It needs 3 to 5 years to fully develop, but it is already very good.
+It will need 3 to 5 years to fully develop, but it’s already quite lovely.

 Yves Beck